ibrahima1289/deploy7/README.md

   ```
   Sudo chmod +x docker_install.sh
   ```
-5. Make sure you are in the directory where the bash file is before you run the bash file.<br>
+5. Make sure you are in the directory where the bash file is before you run the bash file.

-  Otherwise, specify the path where the bash file is.
+  * Otherwise, specify the path where the bash file is.

   ```
   $ ./docker-install.sh